 Whether your team already has a standup meeting habit or you’re just getting started, finding the right tool can make a big difference.
 Teams have different needs, so one team might be better off with a simple standup bot while another might just prefer to use a video tool like Zoom.

 No matter what your team needs, there’s a tool for you.
 In this article, we’ll share the top daily standup meeting tools based on your needs, focusing on Geekbot, Range, Standuply, StatusHero, and standard meeting platforms like Google Meet and Microsoft Teams.
 We’ll also share a few tips for thinking through the right way to run your standup, regardless of the tool.

-And, if you’re not familiar with standups, no sweat — we encourage you to read this article first.
+And, if you’re not familiar with standups, no sweat — try reading this article first.
 You’ll learn about the purpose of standups (also known as scrum meetings) and how they help teams stay in sync.

 There are several tools that help you run stand-up meetings via a Slack standup bot—they’ll message each teammate for a simple report, and they’ll pull the information for you into a report: